Lamden/docs/docs/basics_smart_contracts.md

 What variable would be better for certain situations

-How to declare a variable
+### 2.5 How to declare a variable
+   - Setting initial state of variables
+   - Setting/changing variable values via methods

 ```python
 def data_contract():